citygml4j/citygml-tools/README.md

-  to-local-apps  Convert global appearances into local ones. clip-textures  Clip texture images to the extent of the target surface. merge          Merge multiple CityGML files into a single file. subset         Create a subset of city objects based on filter criteria. filter-lods    Filter LoD representations of city objects. reproject      Reproject city objects to a new coordinate reference system. from-cityjson  Convert CityJSON files into CityGML format.
+  to-local-apps  Convert global appearances into local ones. clip-textures  Clip texture images to the extent of the target surface. merge          Merge multiple CityGML files into a single file. subset         Create subsets of top-level city objects. filter-lods    Filter LoD representations of city objects. reproject      Reproject city objects to a new coordinate reference system. from-cityjson  Convert CityJSON files into CityGML format.